Deliberative engagement

 Deliberative engagement done right is powerful.
 It can lead to new solutions for the most challenging problems we face (sometimes known as 'wicked' problems), improve policy outcomes and engender trust between citizens and government.

 These processes build shared responsibility, meaning that outcomes are more likely to 'stick'.
-They are less adversariala and more representative than many traditional engagement approaches, and can result in number of long-term, transformative benefits for both organisations and participants.
+They are less adversarial and more representative than many traditional engagement approaches, and can result in a number of long-term, transformative benefits for both organisations and participants.

 the big book and other resources